Anokhi Museum of Hand Printing - Visit

 For an additional fee, video & still cameras may be used.
 Copyright laws restrict the reproduction of museum exhibits.

 Is the shop at the museum an Anokhi shop?
-Does it sell the same stock?

-I have had trouble reaching some destinations.
-Is the museum easy to get to?
+Is the museum easy to find?